Yo3ef777/AboutCountry-Yooz/README.md

 ## 📧 Contact

-For questions, suggestions, or contributions, please open an issue in this repository or contact the creator through GitHub.
+For questions, suggestions, or contributions, please open an issue in this repository or contact the creator through [Github Page](github.com/yooz-lang).

 Thank you for your support!
 Together, we can make the Yooz language a powerful tool for Persian NLP.
 ```

 ---

-این README به طور خاص برای نمونه کدی که نوشتم متمرکز شده و کاربران رو تشویق به آزمایش و مشارکت می‌کنه. اگر تغییرات خاصی می‌خوای یا بخشی رو دقیق‌تر می‌خواهی توضیح بدم، حتماً بهم بگو!